 Can I even get car insurance after a DUI conviction?

-It’s the law to have car insurance after a DUI conviction.
-Filing an SR-22 form.
-However, because a DUI convict is considered a high risk for car insurance purposes, many insurance companies will cancel your coverage.
+It’s the law to have car insurance after a DUI conviction, filing an SR-22 form.
+However, because a DUI convict is considered high risk for car insurance purposes, many insurance companies will cancel your coverage.
 When this shows up, it is ordinarily discouraging and embarrassing.

 Avoid humiliation in person